(Typha x glauca)

 Classification in Wisconsin: Restricted

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
-The recommendation for cattail hybrid was based upon this literature review developed by the department.
+The recommendation for cattail hybrid was based upon this literature review [PDF] developed by the department.

 Leaves: Erect, linear and flat-leaf blades are 0.3-0.8” wide, and generally longer than the parents.
 About 15 leaves emerge per shoot.
 The top of the leaf sheath has thin, ear-shaped lobes at the junction with the blade that usually disintegrates in the summer.